matheussampaio/ao-loot-logger/README.md

 **NOTE:** It does not work with a VPN (i.e. Exit Lag) or playing through Geforce Now.

+## Discord

+Join the discord server for questions and help: https://discord.gg/fvNMF2abXr

 ## Funding

 You can always [buy me a coffee](https://www.buymeacoffee.com/MatheusSampaio) or [sponsor me](https://github.com/sponsors/matheussampaio). ❤️